Request for Proposals

 Next Steps

 After all submissions have been received, they will be reviewed by staff for feasibility, then a survey with a complete list of submissions will be made available to our Programming Committee who will vote to narrow down the list to the top ten.
-Those ten proposals will be discussed in our Programming Committee meeting in late November.
+Those ten proposals will be discussed in our Programming Committee meeting in November.